graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

 For calculated the depthmap there are five models available from the `Model` dropdown, the first four : dpt_large, dpt_hybrid, midas_v21_small, and midas_v21.
 See the [MiDaS](https://github.com/isl-org/MiDaS) repository for more info.

 For the fifth model, res101, see [AdelaiDepth/LeReS](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS) for more info.
 It can only compute on GPU at this time.
+The res101 model appears to sometimes create inverted normal maps so pay attention to whether greens are nearer to the top of rounded objects.

 Net size can be set with `net width` and `net height`, or will be the same as the input image when `Match input size` is enabled.
 There is a trade-off between structural consistency and high-frequency details with respect to net size (see [observations](https://github.com/compphoto/BoostingMonocularDepth#observations)).
 Large maps will also need lots of VRAM.